preston/sms-easy/README.md

 ## Requirements

 * SMSEasy requires the use of a recent version of 'action\_mailer'.
-Unlike the older sms-fu gem, ***only* action\_mailer 4 is supported**.
+Unlike the older sms-fu gem, **_only_ action\_mailer 4/5 is supported**.
 If you have an older app, please try one of the older variants that supports action\_mailer 3 and/or pony email agents.

 ## Setup Instructions

 Install the sms-easy gem:

     gem install sms-easy

 ## Numbers and Carriers

 * You'll need 10-digit phone numbers, stripped of any non-numeric characters.
 * As SMSEasy relies on free carrier-specific email-to-SMS gateways, you'll also need to know the carrier of the receiving phone number.
 * Here are some of the default carrier values:

     Alltel Wireless   =>  "alltel"
     AT&T/Cingular     =>  "at&t"
     Boost Mobile      =>  "boost"